Back to Hot Button Report

 Low Risk

 Daiwabo underwent its first CanopyStyle Audit in August 2022, which was unable to determine low risk for one of its suppliers.
-The company then pursued additional verification of this supplier, and the audit confirms low risk.
+A subsequent audit, completed in 2025 confirmed that the supplier is low risk.

 Areas where the company is showing leadership

-• Has researched local conservation organizations and plans to support their projects.
+• Has researched local conservation organizations and has applied to be a corporate member of WWF Japan.

-• Has a product which contains 10% Next Generation fibre.
+• Has a product, Recovis, which contains 10% recycled cotton inputs.

 Key Improvements Required